runvnc/tinyvillage/index.md

-Regulations for residential construction can specify passive/efficient requirements such as maximal insulation, airtight construction with HRV, cooling tubes or heat pump, solar, energy storage, greywater recyling, etc.
+Regulations for residential construction can specify passive/efficient requirements such as maximal insulation, airtight construction with HRV, cooling tubes or heat pump, solar, energy storage, greywater recyling, etc.  Use of systems like Structural Insulated Panels may lower labor and energy costs.

 Separate structures will reduce noise pollution and increase privacy when compared to attached units.